fstab/grok_exporter/README.md

 How to run the example
 ----------------------

-An example log file and configuration can be found in the `examples` directory.
+An example log file and configuration can be found in the `example` directory.
 The file `exim-rejected-RCPT-examples.log` contains sample log messages from the [Exim] mail server.
 The configuration and a `config.yml` extracts the total number of rejected recipients, partitioned by error message.

 There is no binary release yet.
 In order to compile `grok_exporter` from source, you need [Go] installed and `$GOPATH` set, and you need the [Oniguruma] library: